ArashPartow/bitmap/readme.md

 #### Simple Example 2
-The following example will create a bitmap of dimensions 200x200 pixels, set the background color to orange, then proceed to draw a circle centered in the middle of the bitmap of radius 50 pixels and of color red then a rectangle centered in the middle of the bitmap with a width and height of 100 pixels and of color blue.
+The following example will create a bitmap of dimensions 200x200 pixels, set the background colour to orange, then proceed to draw a circle centered in the middle of the bitmap of radius 50 pixels and of colour red then a rectangle centered in the middle of the bitmap with a width and height of 100 pixels and of colour blue.
 The newly constructed image will be saved to disk with the name: *'output.bmp'*.

 ```c++